 PureVPN Review – Servers and Locations

 When it comes to servers and their locations, PureVPN has upped its game.
-It now offers servers in 140 countries, over 180 cities, with more than 300,000 IP addresses on offer.
+It now offers servers in 78+ countries, and over 90 cities, with more than 300,000 IP addresses on offer.

-Let me explain what that means in a way where the less tech-oriented of us can understand.
+Let us explain what that means in a way that the less tech-oriented of us can understand.